-There's a reason Nashville is called Music City; it's always lively and full of activities no matter the season.
-But it is the scene of tons of festive events and activities during the Christmas and holiday season.
-Lights, holiday house tours, and a stay at Gaylord Opryland Hotel top the list of things to do in Nashville to celebrate the winter holidays in 2017.
+There's a reason Nashville is called Music City, since it's always lively and full of activities no matter the season.
+However, the Christmas season tends to be particularly more festive with lights, holiday house tours, and a stay at Gaylord Opryland Hotel topping the list of things to do in Nashville to celebrate the winter holidays.

-During nearly the entire Christmas season, Gaylord Opryland Hotel hosts many holiday events and is all tricked out for the holidays with festive decor and more than 3 million twinkling lights that sparkle from 4 p.m. to midnight from Nov.
-10 through Jan.
-1. Events at the hotel to get you in the spirit of the season include Ice featuring a "Charlie Brown Christmas," Cirque Dreams Holidaze, and Diamond Rio Holidays and Hits Dinner Show.
-And that's not all.
-The kids can have breakfast with Charlie Brown and his friends, and everyone can go ice skating at the hotel's rink and watch ice skating performed by professionals.
-The kids can ride a miniature train through Holiday Hall and have their photo taken with Santa.
-Go on a Build-a-Bear scavenger hunt, have cookies with Mrs. Claus, or decorate a gingerbread house.
-And for a night out, catch a carriage at the Magnolia Lobby for a ride through sparkling Nashville, all dressed up for the holidays.
+Throughout the Christmas season, Gaylord Opryland Hotel hosts many holiday events and is all tricked out for the holidays with festive decor and more than 3 million twinkling lights that sparkle until midnight from November 13, 2020, through January 3, 2021.
+Get in the spirit of the season with hotel events such as live entertainment and holiday movies.
+The kids can go ice skating at the hotel's rink, ride a miniature train through Holiday Hall, and have their photo taken with Santa.
+There will also be scavenger hunts, gingerbread decorating sessions, and carriage rides.

 While this event is usually free to enter and guests must pay for individual activities, like carriage rides or ice skating, the 2020 Country Christmas is a ticketed event.
 In order to enter, you'll either need to have a ticket already purchased or be a guest at the Gaylord Opryland Hotel.

 Holiday LIGHTS at Cheekwood Gardens